-At Trump’s Request, NC Republicans Aim to Redraw Congressional Map for Fifth Time in Six Years
+At Trump’s Request, NC Republicans Redraw Congressional Map for Fifth Time in Six Years

-Republican lawmakers have announced plans to redraw North Carolina’s congressional map in order to secure an additional seat for their party in the 2026 midterms.
+Republican lawmakers have completed their remapping of North Carolina’s U.S. House districts– securing an additional seat for their party in the 2026 midterms.

-The redistricting plan was announced in a joint statement by House Speaker Destin Hall and Senate leader Phil Berger, who said that they were fulfilling President Donald Trump’s request to redraw maps in Republicans’ favor.
+The redistricting plan was announced earlier this month in a joint statement by House Speaker Destin Hall and Senate leader Phil Berger, who said that they were fulfilling President Donald Trump’s request to redraw maps in Republicans’ favor.

 “We are doing everything we can to protect President Trump’s agenda, which means safeguarding Republican control of Congress,” Berger said.